guyaevans/guyevans.github.io/content/posts/2024-10-09_daikin-ac-home-assistant-and-local-control/index.en.md

 With that we now have full **local** control over our AC unit which includes feedback of the AC's state to Home Assistant.

-Not more wondering why the room is warm and why the AC did not turn on.
+No more wondering why the room is warm and why the AC did not turn on.

 ---
 _Note: some links may be affiliate links.
 As an Amazon Associate I may earn a small commission from qualifying purchases at no extra cost to the buyer._